 General management principles

-- Adequate fluid and supplemental oxygen therapy are usually needed in any patient with a significant thoracic traumatic injury.
+Adequate fluid and supplemental oxygen therapy are usually needed in patients with significant thoracic traumatic injuries.

-- Pain management forms an integral part of the therapy.
-Opioids are avoided to the best possible extent due to the fear of respiratory depression.
+Pain management forms an integral part of the therapy.
+Opioids are avoided wherever possible due to the risk of respiratory depression.

-- Penetrating injury is managed conservatively in most cases using a chest drainage tube.
+Penetrating injury is managed conservatively, in most cases through the use of a chest drainage tube.

-- Penetrating injuries might be associated with vital organ injury.
-Accordingly, surgical treatment is tailored against the specific type of injury.
+Penetrating injuries may be associated with vital organ injury.
+Accordingly, surgical treatment must be tailored to the specific type of injury.

 Management of the specific forms of thoracic traumatic injuries

-- The management of pneumothorax depends on the amount of air which is collected in the pleural cavity.
+The management of pneumothorax depends on the amount of air that has collected in the pleural cavity.

-- A small pneumothorax is most likely to resolve on its own, whereas, tension pneumothorax should be first treated with an emergency needle thoracotomy followed by a definitive chest tube.
+A small pneumothorax is likely to resolve on its own, whereas tension pneumothorax should be first treated with an emergency needle thoracotomy followed by a definitive chest tube.

-- Flail chest is associated with severe pain.
-Intercostal nerve blocks might be needed.
-Positive pressure ventilation is indicated in severe cases of flail chest.
+Flail chest is associated with severe pain.
+Intercostal nerve blocks may be needed.
+Positive-pressure ventilation is indicated in severe cases of flail chest.

 Complications of Thoracic Traumatic Injuries

-A simple pneumothorax might progress to the more life-threatening condition known as a tension pneumothorax.
-Rib fractures usually have a good prognosis, however, they might be associated with internal injuries such as pulmonary contusions.
-A flail chest predisposes the patient to an increased risk of developing pneumonia due to the blocking of the smaller airways because of impaired ventilation.
+A simple pneumothorax may progress to the more life-threatening condition known as a tension pneumothorax.
+Rib fractures usually have a good prognosis; however, they may also be associated with internal injuries such as pulmonary contusions.
+A flail chest predisposes the patient to an increased risk of developing pneumonia due to the blocking of the smaller airways caused by impaired ventilation.

-Pulmonary contusions are associated with a high mortality rate.
-The estimated mortality rate is around 15%.
-Moreover, pulmonary contusions might become infected.
+Pulmonary contusions are associated with a high mortality rate, estimated to be around 15%.
+Moreover, pulmonary contusions may become infected.